Trust Isn't a Destination

-When is the last time you put complete & utter trust into your journey?
+When is the last time you (reminded yourself to) put complete and utter trust in your journey?//hand over the control of and in your journey

-It’s hard for me to ignore the signs I’ve been receiving over the past few weeks encouraging me to slow down & allow myself to enjoy what’s happening around me rather than trying to control & predict the outcome.
-That may sound pretty far out there, but hear me out.
+It’s hard for me to ignore the signs I’ve been receiving over the past few weeks encouraging me to slow down and allow myself to enjoy what’s happening around me rather than trying to control and predict the outcome.
+Sounds a little out there, right?
+Hear me out.

 Can you remember the last time you allowed your journey to navigate itself without constantly worrying or attempting to divert the flow?